humuraelvin/printed_text_scanner/README.md

 - **Camera**: USB webcam or built-in camera (for live feed feature)
 - **Tesseract**: Must be installed on your system

+### Note on OpenCV
+This project uses `opencv-python-headless` instead of `opencv-python` to avoid Qt plugin conflicts with PyQt5.
+This is intentional and recommended for GUI applications.

 ### Installing Tesseract OCR

 #### Linux (Ubuntu/Debian)